Sicily

 the island was not an easy task because of the limited number of flights,

-nowadays, fortunately, there are many and varied options to arrive in
+nowadays, fortunately, there are plenty of options for

-and increase accommodation in the region for the last few year has led
+and increase accommodation in the region has led

-as the wonders this island treasures were discovered, more and more
+This was certainly anticipated and since the wonders of this island were first discovered, more and more

-derives form the first peoples that inhabited the region: the “siculos”
+HISTORY:The island´s name derives form the first people that inhabited the region: the “siculos”

 Because

-directly some of the most important events in history and the many invasions
+directly experienced some of the most important events in history and the many invasions

 Sicily is the combination of the many